mikerotchburnes103/ipad-dev-tools/README.md

 # iPad DevTools Bookmarklet

-A self-contained, iPad/Safari-friendly developer-tools panel that runs as a bookmarklet on the current web page.
+A compact, iPad/Safari-friendly developer-tools panel that runs as a bookmarklet on the current web page.

+The normal installation uses a short loader bookmarklet.
+The loader downloads the generated implementation from jsDelivr, so source updates can be published without replacing the bookmarklet saved in Safari.

-It provides a practical subset of browser DevTools without requiring an App Store extension, Safari Web Extension, server, CDN, or build step at runtime.
+It provides a practical subset of browser DevTools without requiring an App Store extension, Safari Web Extension, or private backend.

 > This is a bookmarklet, not a full browser extension.
-Safari page, popup, Content Security Policy, CORS, storage, and device-management restrictions still apply.
+Safari page, popup, Content Security Policy, CORS, storage, CDN, and device-management restrictions still apply.

 ## Features